obule/craftdrive-test/README.md

 # Install dependencies
 $ npm install

-# Create .env file for environmental variables in your root directory like the sample.env file and provide the keys
+# Create .env file for environmental variables in your root directory and add variable for PORT

 # Run the app
 $ npm start